-Synott continued to prevaricate, adding proposals of his own whilst sending Cromwell gifts of tobacco and beer in the hope of ingratiating himself but Cromwell would not be distracted and by 10 October having lost patience had ordered his siege guns to begin the bombardment of the town.
+Synott continued to prevaricate, adding proposals of his own whilst sending Cromwell gifts of tobacco and beer in the hope of distracting him but by 10 October Cromwell had lost patience and he ordered his siege guns to begin the bombardment of the town.
 Synott now indicated that he was willing to surrender the town into Cromwell’s hands but he was too late.
 He had overplayed his hand.

 By 11 October the siege guns had made two wide breaches in the walls of Wexford Castle which once assaulted quickly surrendered, clambering onto its ramparts the soldiers were able to fire down into the town.
 The defenders below fled leaving the gates undefended which once opened the troops of the New Model Army were able to flood in.

 The attack on Wexford occurred as negotiations for its surrender were still continuing and it has been seen ever since as a betrayal of trust.
 But Cromwell had not ordered the initial attack though he did take advantage of it.
 The anger and indignation felt at the betrayal was to be of little consequence compared to its outcome, and the butchery in Wexford was the equal to anything that had earlier been witnessed in Drogheda as the people fled in terror from Cromwell’s rampaging troops.